 Golden Age Comp-54 x 2

 Telex Copyette Cassette Duplicator

 Logic Pro 9 (the best version of Logic by far)

 Slate Digital FG-X Virtual Mastering Processer / Buss Compressors / Tape Machines

 Allen & Heath PA12 (Small shows / Solo artists)

 Allen & Heath GL3300 (Larger venues / Bands)

 Typical turnaround for a project is anywhere from a week to a few months depending on schedule and needs.
-If you would like a CD master as well as a download, please note this will take around a week on top of this for postage from Japan.
+If you would like a CD master as well as a download, please note this will take around a week on top of this for postage from Poland.

 For commercial work where I am required to work in-house / studio, my standard fee is £500 per day plus travel costs.
 I am afraid I do not work half-day fees.
 I have experience working in different studio set-ups but specialise in SSL running Pro-Tools HD with Studer 1/2".
 Please let me know the studio set-up upon enquiry as well as project specifics (film, advertising etc.).
 One day is typically 12 hours of work although I am flexible according to schedule.
 Please note that I require a contracted schedule for this before I start work.